 Shorecliffs Via Ballena Storm Drain Project

 The case of Arriola v.
 City of San Clemente, et al. arises from a dramatic slope failure that occurred on January 6, 2011.
 The slope that failed is within Cascadita Canyon and is immediately adjacent to 12 single family residences that front on Via Ballena.
 The slope failure immediately undermined and eliminated lateral support to the backyards and houses of those 12 homes.
 The slope that failed descends to the bottom of Cascadita Canyon and both the bottom of the canyon and the slope were owned by Shorecliffs Golf Course.
 The 5th and 6th holes of the golf course were located within the canyon.
 Via Ballena and all of the utilities in that area (water supply lines, storm drain lines, sewer lines) are owned and maintained by the City.
-Anticipated project completion is late Summer 2018.
+This project will install a new, large storm drain box culvert to convey run off through the golf course property to the existing drainage channel at Via Cascadita.
+After the new storm drain is installed, the affected slope will be rebuilt.
+Phase I of the storm drain is complete.
+Construction of the upper portion of storm drain will start in August followed by slope repair in September.

 Outlets Freeway-Oriented Signage: The proposed project is a request to consider 1) an amendment to a previously-approved Discretionary Sign Permit to allow 34 freeway oriented signs comprised of 25 tenant signs, four project identification signs and five hotel signs; and 2) a Sign Exception Permit to allow freeway- oriented signs, signs to exceed 64 square feet, and sign areas in excess of one square foot per lineal foot of building frontage at the Outlets at San Clemente.
 Click Here for links